6 steps to creating your call center listening grid

 Step 6: Automate agent evaluation with Speech Analytics

-Our customers have also optimized their productivity, with an average of 30% less time spent on evaluation and 25 times more calls listened to.
+With voice analysis technologies such as Batvoice AI, you can analyze every call automatically and let your supervisors listen only to the most relevant calls.
+Our customers have also optimized their productivity, with an average of 30% less time spent on evaluation, and 25 times more calls listened to.